kulikovav/homebridge-philips-air-purifier-pyaircontrol/README.md

 ## Supported Devices

-This plugin is designed to work with Philips Air Purifiers that are compatible with the py-air-control module, including:
+This plugin is designed to work with Philips Air Purifiers that are compatible with the aioairctrl module, including:

 - Philips Series 2000
 - Philips Series 3000